 This Paderweski waltz might have a bit more genuine compositional/pianistic interest.
 Ignore the written intro and go straight to the tune.

-In my regular dance class days I would get ideas by reading out of a nice set of 26 famous pieces collected by Schirmer.
-Moszkowski’s music is always attractive and wonderfully written for the hand but stops just short of genius.
+Moszkowski has stayed in the regular piano repertoire thanks to a few light encore pieces played by Vladimir Horowitz and others.
+His music is always attractive and wonderfully written for the hand but stops just short of genius.
 Perhaps if he used fewer regular 8 bar phrases he would have had a better shot at immortality.
 Still, that regularity makes Moszkowski perfect for dance class.
 There’s a nice set of 26 famous pieces collected by Schirmer.

 For the Mazurka there is a ballet intro already given:

 Some jazz harmony in this one: